jc23729/node-express-2/conceptual.md

 - What is a mock?
 What are some things you would mock?

+A mock is an object that simulates the behavior of an external object.
+Something you might mock is a call to an external API.

 - What is continuous integration?

 - What is an environment variable and what are they used for?